Program Highlights

 - Evidence identification for Lateral Movement

-- Hunt for detection of Lateral Movement
+- Hunt for the detection of Lateral Movement

 - Credential Tracking for Lateral Movement Hunting

-- Static Malware Analysis
+- Malware Analysis Labs (AI-Driven Investigation)

-- Hunting for Malware via YARA rules
+- Hunting for Malware via YARA rules (LLM-assisted rule drafting + false-positive review)

 - Network Hunting for Malware Beacons